jazzband/django-categories/doc_src/templatetags.rst

 get_top_level_categories
 ========================

-Retrieves an alphabetical list of all the categories.
+Retrieves an alphabetical list of all the categories that have no parents.

 Syntax:

 .. code-block:: django

     {% get_top_level_categories as categories %}

 Returns an list of categories ``[<category>, <category>, <category, ...]``